LawrenceLoz/FormulaShare-DX/README.md

 ## Design approach

-Real time sharing calculation if needed is kicked off from apex triggers, but only one line of code needs to the trigger or handler class needs to be added to make sure this happens.
-Processing is delegated to a queueable apex method to preserve performance and governer limits - no additional synchronous SOQL is called within the trigger transaction.
+A batch job is scheduled in the subscriber org to assess all record sharing on a regular basis.
+Real time assessment of sharing if needed is kicked off from apex triggers - just 3 lines of code need to be added to a trigger or handler class.

 Apex sharing is notoriously difficult to implement well - FormulaShare processes the core scenarios where real time recalculation is needed (for example creation of records and changes to formula field values), and handles all other changes which in a catch-up batch job (this includes changes to parent objects referenced in the formula field).